 The Climate Change section of our Sustainability Report is consistent with the format recommended by the Task Force on Climate-related Financial Disclosures (TCFD).

+The board has ultimate responsibility for risk management, and their decision-making takes climate-related risks into account.
 In 2019, we added climate change risk oversight to the charter of the Health, Environmental, Safety and Corporate Responsibility (HES&CR) committee of the board of directors to highlight how seriously we approach robust understanding and evaluation of climate risk.
-This committee identifies and monitors climate related trends, issues, legislation, policies, practices and concerns.
+This committee meets at least twice per year to understand and monitor climate-related trends, issues, legislation, policies, practices and concerns.

 Through our ERM process, our board and management examine a wide range of strategic, reputational, operational and financial risks that could impact the company.
 The primary potential climate-related risks identified through the ERM process are:

-- Market forces that could affect commodity prices, including renewables uptake and pace of energy transition,
+- Market forces that could affect commodity prices, including renewables uptake and pace of energy transition.

-- Access to capital markets,
+- Access to capital markets.

-- Evolving U.S. federal and state and global climate change policies, laws and regulations,
+- Evolving U.S. federal and state and global climate change policies, laws and regulations.

 - Value chain disruption.

-Marathon Oil continues to evaluate and enhance our risk assessment processes to ensure company leaders have the information they need to manage climate risk.
+We continue to evaluate and enhance our risk assessment processes to ensure company leaders have the information they need to manage climate risk.